bedil1010/rr/README.md

 # Avocado Analysis
 Here we are just using avocado dataset from kaggle.com for analysis where we will utilize Shiny package.
 Especially you will find the feature as:

-## Map of the avocado consumption in US
+- Map of the avocado consumption in US

-## THe relationship of the various feature of the dataset
+- The relationship of the various feature of the dataset

-## Simple linear regression for Price vs Volume
+- Simple linear regression for Price vs Volume

 All of the mentioned above us done using Shiny from R.

-# Content
+# Dataset

 This data was downloaded from the Hass Avocado Board website in May of 2018 & compiled into a single CSV.
 Here's how the Hass Avocado Board describes the data on their website: